One Last Game

-OVERLAND PARK, Kan.
-(WIBW) - This wasn't the finale they expected.
+This wasn't the finale they expected.

 "It was so sudden."
 Hayden High senior Sarah Clemmons said.